jcl5m1/ventilator/README.md

 1. I had a long conversation with a pulmonologist to discuss the critical features of a proper ventilator and trade offs.
 [Here are my notes](https://github.com/jcl5m1/ventilator/wiki/Notes-from-chatting-with-a-pulmonologist).
 If you know someone with domain expertise, I would like confirmation that my take away notes are reasonable since this will drive priorities on engineering effort/conversations.
 2. Develop a simple low-cost sensor configuration that can [provide a similar approximation of lung compliance provided by a ventilator loop display](https://github.com/jcl5m1/ventilator/wiki/Notes-from-chatting-with-a-pulmonologist#at-a-high-level-the-goal-is-to-get-enough-air-into-the-lungs-to-keep-the-patient-alive-without-causing-unnecessary-stress-on-infected-lung-tissue)
 3. Test lung sourcing/research.
 Example high end one from [Michigan Instruments](https://www.michiganinstruments.com/lung-simulators/adult-test-lung-simulators/).
-4. A supply chain person that can help us find good suppliers of parts.
-If there is desire to make these, I don't have a supply chain setup.
+4. A supply chain person that can help us find good suppliers of parts, if there is desire to make these.
+I don't have a supply chain setup.
 The few parts I have on hand may not be easily sourcable in any volume quickly.
 5. Figure out how to reprogram an existing BiPAP.
-If this operating mode is helpful, there's a large number of these device's already in the field which could be enabled.
+If this operating mode is helpful, there's a large number of these devices already in the field which could be enabled.
 I don't have good stats on the popularity of different makes/models.
 There could be on the order of a [1M devices](https://www.cheapcpapsupplies.com/blog/sleep-apnea-statistics/) worldwide?
 6. Design modifications to recapture exhaust to minimze addition viral spread.
 This only works in already "dirty" environments, where there is likely already airborne droplets containing virus - such as quarnateened spaces or other negative air pressure environments.
 7. Develop Arduino compatible algorithms to align blower cycle to the breathing cycle by [looking at backpressure load on the blower](https://github.com/jcl5m1/ventilator/wiki/Breathing-Back-Pressure-Data-Analysis), or very simple air pressure sensor that can be inserted into the output of the pump.
 For ease of developing algorithms see [Colab notebook with data visualization.](https://colab.research.google.com/drive/1iFMmMMrg_3OeifzJikT75fy4ev84W235)
 8. Solutions to prevent the system from becoming unsafe if power is lost.
 It's not obvious to me on how to do this.
 Ideas are welcome.
-9. A 3D model for an [inline air filter](https://www.directhomemedical.com/cart/merchant.mvc?Screen=PROD&Product_Code=1-H1605-inline-bacterial-viral-cpap-filters&Store_Code=DHM&gclid=EAIaIQobChMIo-G35omi6AIVSrzACh29hwv3EAQYASABEgK9FPD_BwE) with link to common filter supply [such as this](https://www.amazon.com/3M-Particulate-Filter-Organic-Filters/dp/B079X5C3QP/ref=sr_1_2?keywords=p100+air+filter&qid=1584469511&sr=8-2)
+9. A 3D model for an [inline air filter](https://www.directhomemedical.com/cart/merchant.mvc?Screen=PROD&Product_Code=1-H1605-inline-bacterial-viral-cpap-filters&Store_Code=DHM&gclid=EAIaIQobChMIo-G35omi6AIVSrzACh29hwv3EAQYASABEgK9FPD_BwE) with link to common filter supply [such as this](https://www.amazon.com/3M-Particulate-Filter-Organic-Filters/dp/B079X5C3QP/ref=sr_1_2?keywords=p100+air+filter&qid=1584469511&sr=8-2).
 10. Test with a [simple inflator pump](https://www.amazon.com/gp/product/B013UQ0T2Y/ref=ppx_yo_dt_b_asin_title_o01_s00?ie=UTF8&psc=1) and achieve the same pressure control.
 11. Develop a low-cost simple minute volume sensor/approximator.
-Here is some information about the [downsides of being over/under on target volume.](https://www.acepnow.com/article/avoid-airway-catastrophes-extremes-minute-ventilation/).
+Here is some information about the [downsides of being over/under on target volume](https://www.acepnow.com/article/avoid-airway-catastrophes-extremes-minute-ventilation/).
 Critical care seems to want up to 10-12L/Min.

 To provide comments/feedback/offer help, [create a new issue](https://github.com/jcl5m1/ventilator/issues) on the project.
 Thanks!

 # Useful References/Docs about the supply shortages, and guidance around unapproved devices:

 There is a growing list of useful documents around guidance for use of unapproved equipment, and information around estimated shortages of both ventilators and personal protective equipment.
-We have moved them to [References Wiki to enable better updates](https://github.com/jcl5m1/ventilator/wiki/Useful-References) make it easier to maintain.
+We have moved them to [References Wiki to enable better updates](https://github.com/jcl5m1/ventilator/wiki/Useful-References) to make it easier to maintain.

 # Materials
 1. [Continuous Positive Airway Pressure (CPAP)](https://en.wikipedia.org/wiki/Continuous_positive_airway_pressure) devices are commonly used by individuals to treat [sleep apnea](https://en.wikipedia.org/wiki/Sleep_apnea).
 As a result, CPAP blower components are fairly abundant.
 Used ones are available on eBay and new ones on Alibaba.
 In many of these devices, the blower is a simple BLDC motor that can be driven with an Electronics Speed Controller (ESC) used by quadrotors and RC cars.
 The one I used is pulled from a [Respironics REMStar](https://www.google.com/search?q=respironics+remstar&safe=off&rlz=1C1CHBF_enUS809US809&sxsrf=ALeKk00Uw98vXCAyCiiSglgt-2Ucnz5RCg:1584357572342&source=lnms&tbm=isch&sa=X&ved=2ahUKEwj2mq_y757oAhXOvJ4KHV22D1EQ_AUoAnoECAwQBA).
 In volume, these blower components can be under $20.